Bariatric Surgery Abroad Compare Prices and Make the Right Choice!

 Weight-loss treatments and obesity surgeries and procedures are designed to reduce illness and death caused by obesity.
 However, such procedures require dedication and determination to maintain permanent lifestyle changes.
 After surgery, patients who follow instructions may enjoy as much as a 60% weight loss, improving health problems as an added benefit.

-Belgium and Germany are known worldwide as centres of excellence in the field, yet offer prices that are around half of what you would pay in the UK.
+Belgium and Germany are known worldwide as centers of excellence in the field, yet offer prices that are around half of what you would pay in the UK.
 For example, a lap band operation in Belgium can cost as little as $5,800, while in Britain you could pay over $12,000.
-Medical tourism hotspots, such as Hungary and the Czech Republic also offer great deals, while Baltic states, such as Latvia and Lithuania, are also popular as they combine high quality clinics with easy access and exceptionally low prices.
-Obesity treatment prices in Spain compare favourably with other European destinations, while Malta and Cyprus have the advantage of English speaking locals.
-In Europe, prices for duodenal switch surgery range from $12,000 to $15,000, lap band surgery - $5,000 to $13,400, sleeve gastrectormy – $32,500 to $43,700.
+Medical tourism hotspots, such as Hungary and the Czech Republic also offer great deals, while Baltic states, such as Latvia and Lithuania, are also popular as they combine high-quality clinics with easy access and exceptionally low prices.
+Obesity treatment prices in Spain compare favorably with other European destinations, while Malta and Cyprus have the advantage of English speaking locals.
+In Europe, prices for duodenal switch surgery range from $12,000 to $15,000, lap band surgery - $5,000 to $13,400, sleeve gastrectomy – $32,500 to $43,700.

 Now that you have a better understanding of bariatric surgery, take the time to weigh all your options.
 This is a major procedure and it requires a well thought out decision.
 We always recommend finding the best clinics and surgeons for bariatric surgery.

 PlacidWay, a leader in the medical tourism industry, offers extensive information related to medical travel, foreign treatment packages, international medical providers, as well as global destinations for health travelers.
 PlacidWay's network has over 250 renowned medical centers in 50 countries.